 Team Management and Prioritization

-Product managers have a lot of daily tasks on their table.
+Product managers have a lot of daily tasks on their tables.
 Assigning these tasks to the team members and delegating them requires the right balance of team management, performance measurement, and mentoring.

 Excellent Research and Negotiation Skills

 To build and improvise on the physical or digital products, the one skill that outstands the others is research and analytical skills.

 Negotiation skills will help product managers deal with stakeholders and team members with varying interests and ideas.
 To convince them that it all boils down to one factor, customer satisfaction, will require good negotiation skills.